Shipping and Taxes

 - There is a free shipping option for all other countries.
 This does not include tracking or insurance.

-- Shipping options vary from country to country, please email admin@wedgemouthpiece.com and Micaela will provide you with the shipping options and costs to your country.
+- Shipping options vary from country to country, please email admin@wedgemouthpiece.com and Eli will provide you with the shipping options and costs to your country.

 Isn't the key to improvement more practice, not better equipment?

-There is NO substitute for practice, but better equipment does make a big difference.
+There’s no substitute for practice — but better equipment absolutely makes a difference.

 Haven't there been oval mouthpieces before?

-The short answer is: yes, there have been oval mouthpieces before.
-However, the rim design of those mouthpieces followed the shape of the lips, increasing contact with the mouthpiece.
-The long axis of the oval was oriented side to side and curved around the embouchure sideways.
+However, their rim design followed the natural shape of the lips, increasing contact with the mouthpiece.
+In those designs, the long axis of the oval ran side to side, curving around the embouchure.

-This is exactly the opposite of the Wedge.
-The Wedge oval goes up and down while the rim curves away from the corners of the embouchure, not around them.
-The idea is to decrease pressure and surface contact at the corners of the mouthpiece.
-The result is better circulation to the lips within the mouthpiece rim, greater comfort, less swelling, and a greater ability to adjust the central embouchure aperture.
+The Wedge is the exact opposite.
+Its oval shape is oriented up and down, and the rim curves away from the corners of the embouchure rather than wrapping around them.
+This reduces pressure and surface contact at the corners of the mouth, improving blood flow within the rim area.
+The result: better circulation, greater comfort, less swelling, and enhanced control of the central aperture.

 Is the Wedge a "cheater mouthpiece"?